Indianapolis First-Time Homebuyer Calculator

 Read the First-Time Buyer Guide ›

 About this calculator: Estimates your total monthly payment and upfront costs for buying a home in Indianapolis/Marion County, Indiana.
 Includes property taxes specific to Marion County and Indiana first-time homebuyer programs.
-Home insurance estimate scales with home price (~0.72% of home value/yr, based on Indiana average from Bankrate/NerdWallet 2025).
+Home insurance estimate scales with home price (typically 0.5–0.8% of home value per year, based on Indiana average rates (Forbes Advisor, 2026)).
 Actual premiums vary.
 Always get multiple quotes.

 How to Use This Calculator